MisaghM/Makefile-Project-Template/README.md

 ## Windows

-It is highly recommended to use a Bash-like environment (with tools such as [MSYS](https://www.msys2.org/)) to make the best of Makefiles on Windows.
+It is highly recommended to use a Bash-like environment (with tools such as [MSYS](https://www.msys2.org/) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/)) to make the best of Makefiles on Windows.
 Trying to only use MinGW with CMD may lead to many problems.

 <details><summary>No Bash: (click to expand)</summary>